 Individual Savings Accounts (ISAs) are a way of saving and investing without paying any tax on the returns you make.
 Launched in the UK in 1999 to encourage more people to save and invest, ISAs allow you to earn interest on your savings without paying tax on it or invest in stocks and shares without being liable for tax on any returns you make.

 ISAs were introduced to replace Personal Equity Plans (PEPs).
 Initially savers had the option of a mini ISA, which allowed investments in either cash or stocks and shares, or a maxi ISA, which combined both elements in one account.
 Cash ISAs and stocks and shares ISAs replaced the mini and maxi ISAs in 2008.
-In July 2014, the ISA allowance was raised to £15,000 per person, and this can be divided between cash and investments in any proportion you wish.
+In July 2014, the ISA allowance was raised to £15,000 per person, and since 6th April 2015, the current 2015/16 tax year allowance stands at £15,240 which this can be divided between cash and investments in any proportion you wish.

 Why should you be using your ISA allowance in 2015?